What? Where? When?:

 B&M depot in Lisbon, NH, with the intent of using

-Union, NH, has been sold again, this time to the Wakefield Historical Commission, which
+Union, NH, is now owned by the Wakefield Historical Commission, which

 Lakeport: Parts of the already dismantled Lakeport depot